she/her

 My Legal Practice

-I primarily bring cases on behalf of groups of people who have been wronged by their employers, but who might not all seek out legal help on their own.
+I pursue cases on behalf of groups of people – usually workers – who have been wronged by companies of all sizes.

-I’m particularly interested in challenging systemic barriers to employment and fair pay.
+I’m especially committed to challenging systemic barriers to employment and combatting wage theft.
 Some of my clients are trying to get good jobs to improve their lives, but a stale criminal record continues to undercut their chances.
 Others lose out on overtime pay because their employer wrongly misclassifies them as independent contractors or ineligible for (or exempt from) overtime pay.
-Tackling these issues can have a significant impact on many people’s lives, particularly when there’s a large company on the other side.
+Tackling these issues can have a significant impact on many people’s lives, particularly when there’s a large employer on the other side.

 Many of my clients have never been involved in a lawsuit before.
 They have questions about the legal process and are concerned about retaliation and protecting their jobs.
 Those questions are natural, so I work hard to explain how the law protects them, and how their case teams will guide them every step of the way.